-So far, we’ve focused on carrying the fighting load around the waist, where it distributes load to the hips.
-Historically, this is the load placement of choice for militaries around the world going all the way back to the Romans.
+In our load-carriage series, we’ve primarily discussed carrying the fighting load around the waist where it distributes load to the hips.
+This is historically the placement of choice for militaries around the world going all the way back to the Romans.
 But it wasn’t the only option.

 The so-called chest rig really gained notoriety during Vietnam.
-Chinese-made Type 56 canvas rigs dominated the NVA inventory for carrying AK-47 magazines all during the war.
+Chinese-made Type 56 canvas rigs dominated the NVA inventory for carrying AK-47 magazines throughout the war.
 Many US special operations forces stole or copied the design to better blend in or use enemy weapons.

 But the truth is that carrying equipment on the chest has a long history.